michaelfranzl/janus-rtpforward-plugin/README.md

 		"drop_audio_packets": <integer>

 These packet loss simulations are very simple and do not reflect real networks, but they may be useful for debugging.

-# Limitations

-This plugin only accepts VP8 and OPUS in RECVONLY mode.
-This is hardcoded via arguments to the `janus_sdp_generate_answer()` function, but can be changed easily (see comments there).
+Note that when dropping packets this way, the `disable_video_on_packetloss` feature (see above) triggers normally.

 # UDP broadcast/multicast